Travel 3 minutes 13 September 2024

 Katsuyoshi

-Located in a refurbished traditional home, this tonkatsu restaurant uses recycled wood to convey a retro feel.
+Located in a refurbished traditional home, this Bib Gourmand tonkatsu restaurant uses recycled wood to convey a retro feel.
 Along with loin and tenderloin teishoku set meals, Katsuyoshi also offers à la carte dining and courses.
-Suitable for various purposes, this is a restaurant that you can visit solo or with friends and family.
+Whether you're dining solo or with a group of friends, this cozy spot ensures a comfortable experience.

 Search for more Tonkatsu restaurants in Tokyo.